Call now for a FREE consultation(561) 375-9500

-An experienced Boynton Beach failure to yield accident lawyer invites those injured to arrange for a free consultation without any obligation to hire the lawyer.
-At the consultation, the attorney will weigh the facts provided and can tell if filing a lawsuit to recover expenses can achieve that result.
+The experienced car accident lawyers at Kogan & DiSalvo invite those injured to arrange for a free consultation without any obligation to hire the lawyer.
+At the consultation, our attorneys will weigh the facts provided and can tell if filing a lawsuit to recover expenses can achieve that result.
 The lawyer will also explain the state’s negligence law and the legal procedures and processes necessary to win the case.

 If you are injured and unable to come to us,